frostrubin/frostrubin.github.io/wiki/_posts/2014-01-01-Pixelbook-Linux-Setup.md

 sudo reboot
 ```

-When Chrome OS boots up, it will repair itself, taking about five minutes (there’s a small, somewhat accurate timer in the top left that tracks progress).
+When Chrome OS boots up, you will hear two loud BEEPs again, and the OS will repair itself, taking about five minutes (there’s a small, somewhat accurate timer in the top left that tracks progress).
 Once it’s done booting, drop back into a shell; we now need to format the new partitions as ext4 so they will be usable from Linux.

 Once you’re back in a shell, use ```mkfs.ext4``` to initialize the partitions we will be using for Linux (KERN-C and ROOT-C, which are the sixth and seventh partitions in /dev/mmcblk0):